tradeblock-beems/main-ai-apps/projects/push-scheduler/push-blaster-dependencies.md

 npm run dev:cadence
 ```

 **⚠️ Service Dependency:** Push-blaster requires the cadence service for all notification operations.
-Running push-blaster without cadence service will result in CORS errors and failed notifications.

 ---